bml-research/data_analysis_bml/excel/excel_08_data_analysis.md

 ## Nesting functions

 It is possible to nest functions.
-Although this is ligit in some cases, be aware that this becomes very complex easily.
+Although this is allowed in some cases, be aware that this becomes very complex easily.

 Example: